johnbrandborg/aws-clientvpn-helper/README.md

 openvpn client-config.ovpn
 ```

 ## To Do
-- [ ] Include the creation of a Security Group rather than using the VPN default
+- [ ] Include the creation of a Security Group rather than using the VPC default
-- [ ] Create a 'teardown' script to help clean up the VPN Configuration
+- [X] Create a 'teardown' script to help clean up the VPN Configuration